University of Georgia (Tbilisi): Programs

 The School of Law is home to the TOLES Legal English Centre Georgia.
 The Test of Legal English Skills (TOLES) is an international exam, based in the UK, which assesses a legal practitioner's knowledge of practical English language skills.
 UG is the only TOLES test center in the Caucasus region.
 Legal English is an important part of the School of Law's curriculum; all bachelor students must take four semesters of English and one semester of Legal English.

 Besides the practical one, the law school also focuses on the scientific-research component.
 The Georgian, German and International Criminal Law Institute conducts research at the school, offers regular workshops, public lectures, scientific conferences and competitions in moot court processes.
 The aim of the Institute is to promote the development of criminal dogmatism and practice.
 Due to this fact, its activities are not limited to pure theoretical studies, but they are given adequate attention to practical problems in material or formal criminal law.

 A simulation Courtroom allows students to receive hands on, practical experience of a courtroom.
 The School of Law offers summer schools for various courses such as criminal law, private law, public law, etc.

-The School of Social Sciences
+School of Social Sciences

 The School of Social Sciences was founded in 2004.